 In Gaston's case, being a well known Disney Villain does not help matters at all.

-David Nolan (the Storybrooke citizen, NOT Prince Charming).
+David Nolan (the Storybrooke citizen, NOT Prince Charming) was this in Season 1.
 Hilariously, even Prince Charming insults David Nolan in Season 2.

-Milah, due to how badly she treated Rumplestiltskin and not seeming to care that she abandoned her family to run off with Hook, after knowing him for just one night.
+Milah, due to how badly she treated Rumplestiltskin and not seeming to care that she abandoned her family to run off with Hook.
+While she is certainly flawed, some point out that Milah had been depressed and miserable for years and Rumplestiltskin wouldn't listen to what she said she needed.
+Granted, there wasn't anywhere for them to go.
+Not taking Rumple's massive abandonment fears into consideration, they didn't have the money to leave every thing behind and start again.
+It would be especially hard with a four-year-old child and a disabled husband who was reviled by the whole village.
+Still, she at least left her child to a loving parent.
+Rumplestiltskin doesn't get much hate over abandoning his son, or over trying to get him back by manipulating and wrecking other people's lives so he can keep the powers that said son hated.
 The second season finale makes her look either better or worse...she evidently DID regret abandoning Baelfire and had hoped to one day go back to take him aboard the ship with her and Hook... however, that plan would mean taking him away from Rumple forever, once again showing a disturbing lack of sympathy for her husband, who loves their child too.

 The Blue Fairy, first for breaking up Nova and Dreamy, then for separating Bae and Rumple, and then for lying to Snow and Charming about the magic tree.
 But "Quite A Common Fairy" really broke the camel's back.
 She refuses to help Regina (before she became evil and thus could have been saved) just because she had the misfortune to be Cora's child and Rumple's pupil in magic.
 Her treatment of Tinker Bell for arguing against her, and turning her into a human made it more official.